-ENVIRONMENTAL QUALITY IN SPATIAL PLANNING (2005)

-KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The Agencies wish to see a planning system and plans and strategies that fulfil the following criteria: Improving and scoping the evidence base.
-Visionary plan and strategies.
-Ambitious plans and strategies.
-More inclusive plans and strategies.
-Plans and strategies that are better connected externally.
-Integrated plans and strategies.
+ENVIRONMENTAL QUALITY IN SPATIAL PLANNING (2005) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The Agencies wish to see a planning system and plans and strategies that fulfil the following criteria: ▪ Improving and scoping the evidence base. ▪ Visionary plan and strategies. ▪ Ambitious plans and strategies. ▪ More inclusive plans and strategies. ▪ Plans and strategies that are better connected externally. ▪ Integrated plans and strategies. ▪ Respecting the ability of the environment to accommodate change. ▪ Plans and strategies that are objectives-led. ▪ Plans and strategies that are spatially variable and prioritised. ▪ Firm but flexible plans and strategies. ▪ Facilitating locally distinctive and valued development. ▪ Facilitating more sustainable development. ▪ Plans and strategies that are rigorously tested. ▪ Plans and strategies that are well delivered with high quality outcomes. ▪ Plans and strategies that are adequately monitored and regularly reviewed.
 There are recommended actions for each area identified but there are no key targets specifically related to minerals and waste development.
 The plan should consider the recommendations and recommended actions of the agencies in order to produce plans that improve overall environmental quality.
 Consider the recommendations in developing the SA Objectives.